adedayo924/Flutter-App-Development-Training/README.md

 Creating a Flutter project involves setting up your development environment and then using the Flutter CLI to create the project structure.
 Here's a general walkthrough:

-## 1. Set up your development environment :laptop:
+## 1. Set up your development environment :computer:

 * Install Flutter SDK: Download and install the [Flutter SDK](https://docs.flutter.dev/get-started/install) following the official guide.
 This will provide the necessary tools to create and run Flutter apps.